munene-coder/COA-Assignment-2/README.md

 #Clone the project and then build and run the main.cpp file.You can also view the source code on codeblocks editor.

+#You may view the result snippets in the COA Assignment 2 Snippets file